-Learn directly from NYU Steinhardt professors.
+- Learn directly from NYU Steinhardt professors.

-Explore evidence-based concepts in small groups.
+- Explore evidence-based concepts in small groups.

-NYU Steinhardt professors have adapted their on-campus course work into interactive assignments that reinforce the evidence-based practices you learn in your live classes.
+NYU Steinhardt professors have adapted their on-campus course work into interactive lessons that reinforce the evidence-based practices you learn in your live classes.
 Outside of class time, you’ll complete individual and group assignments that enhance your knowledge and enable you to collaborate with classmates.

-Self-paced assignments accessible 24/7.
+Self-paced assignments accessible 24/7

-Engaging video content that supplements live classes.
+Engaging video content that supplements live classes

-Intuitive online campus and social networking tools.
+Intuitive online campus and social networking tools

 Study with Classmates at Workspaces Worldwide

-As a Speech@NYU student, you’ll have access to hundreds of WeWork workspaces around the globe offering individual and group workstations, WiFi, and printing and copying services.
+As a Speech@NYU student, you’ll have access to hundreds of WeWork workspaces around the globe offering individual and group workstations, Wi-Fi, and printing and copying services.
 Use your Global Access membership to attend online classes in a quiet space, hold study groups with other students in your area, and build relationships with local professionals during networking events.

 Clinical field education is integral to the Speech@NYU learning experience, and our program ensures you receive the face-to-face, hands-on training you need to become a well-rounded and versatile SLP.

-Clinical Practicum I: Pre-Clinic and On-Campus Immersion
+- Clinical Practicum I: Pre-Clinic and On-Campus Immersion

-Clinical Practicum II: Diagnostic Assessment and On-Campus Immersion
+- Clinical Practicum II: Diagnostic Assessment and On-Campus Immersion

-Clinical Field Placement III: Treatment
+- Clinical Field Placement III: Treatment

-Clinical Field Placement IV: Pediatrics
+- Clinical Field Placement IV: Pediatrics

-Clinical Field Placement V: Adults
+- Clinical Field Placement V: Adults

-If you have not completed the required number of clinical hours by the conclusion of Clinical Field Placement V, you may need to complete an additional, one-credit placement, Clinical Field Placement VI.REQUEST INFORMATION
+If you have not completed the required number of clinical hours by the conclusion of Clinical Field Placement V, you may need to complete an additional, 1-credit placement, Clinical Field Placement VI.REQUEST INFORMATION

 Recognize the nature of speech, language, hearing, communication, and swallowing disorders and their differences, including etiologies and characteristics.